Convert data by using dataflow conversions

 Data types

 Different serialization formats support various data types.
 For instance, JSON offers a few primitive types: string, number, Boolean, and null.
-Also included are arrays of these primitive types.
-In contrast, other serialization formats like Avro have a more complex type system, including integers with multiple bit field lengths and timestamps with different resolutions.
-Examples are milliseconds and microseconds.
+It also includes arrays of these primitive types.

 When the mapper reads an input property, it converts it into an internal type.
 This conversion is necessary for holding the data in memory until it's written out into an output field.
 The conversion to an internal type happens regardless of whether the input and output serialization formats are the same.